-Alina Dizik, supra note 63 at D3 (noting that getting "comfortable with slang is essential for building relationships and communicating" in business and that being unaware of idioms and slang expressions makes nonnative speakers feel even more like an outsider).
+170 See Alina Dizik, supra note 62, at D3 (noting that getting "comfortable with slang is essential for building relationships and communicating" in business and that being unaware of idioms and slang expressions makes non-native speakers feel even more like an outsider).

-172 THE WIZARD OF OZ (Metro-Goldwyn-Mayer 1939).
+171 THE WIZARD OF OZ (Metro-Goldwyn-Mayer 1939).

-E.D.
+172 See E.D.
 Hirsch, Joseph F. Kett, James Trefil, The New Dictionary of Cultural Literacy: What Every American Needs to Know, (Houghton-Mifflen, Harcourt 2003).
-Id. at x.